Bismay5467/Calculator/README.md

 📌 VS Code as the preferred code editor.

-📌 JDK for to run the app successfully
+📌 JDK (preferred version 23) to run the app successfully

 📌 Prettier for code formatting.